Subscribe to updates

 Working Together in Neighbourhoods

-The Board was scheduled to receive an update on the progress and next steps in developing a coordinated approach to neighbourhood working between Brent Council and the Integrated Care Partnership (ICP).
-This initiative aims to foster collaboration between the council and the ICP to enhance local service delivery.
+The meeting was scheduled to receive an update on the progress and next steps in developing a coordinated approach to neighbourhood working between Brent Council and the Integrated Care Partnership (ICP).
+This initiative aims to foster collaboration and streamline services at a local level.

 Health and Wellbeing Board Forward Look - Future Agenda Items